5 Million Health Checks Submitted!

-If you’re already a TeamSnap customer, make sure you and your members have the latest version of the TeamSnap app on your phones, version 5.8.2 or later for iOS and version 6.9.3 or later for Android.
+If you’re already a TeamSnap customer, make sure you and your members have the latest version of the TeamSnap app on your phones.

 You will then see the new Health Check section on the Event Details Screen in the mobile app.
 Make sure to communicate any new processes you want your participants to follow prior to attending a practice and game.

 If you’re not currently a TeamSnap customer and want to set up your sports organization, request a live demo of our platform.
 Or if you’re looking to create an individual team account, you can sign up here.